neo4j-contrib/community/README.md

 # Neo4j Community Working Group

-The Neo4j Community Working Group is a public collaboration f:
+The Neo4j Community Working Group is a public collaboration for promoting, supporting and managing the Neo4j Community.

 Goals: